awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-pre-sign-up.md

 **autoVerifyEmail**
 Set to `true` to set as verified the email address of a user who is signing up, or `false` otherwise\.
 If `autoVerifyEmail` is set to `true`, the `email` attribute must have a valid, non\-null value\.
 Otherwise an error will occur and the user will not be able to complete sign\-up\.
 If the `email` attribute is selected as an alias, an alias will be created for the user's email address when `autoVerifyEmail` is set\.
 If an alias with that email address already exists, the alias will be moved to the new user and the previous user's email address will be marked as unverified\.
-For more information, see [Aliases](user-pool-settings-attributes.md#user-pool-settings-aliases)\.
+For more information, see [Customizing sign\-in attributes](user-pool-settings-attributes.md#user-pool-settings-aliases)\.

 **autoVerifyPhone**
 Set to `true` to set as verified the phone number of a user who is signing up, or `false` otherwise\.
 If `autoVerifyPhone` is set to `true`, the `phone_number` attribute must have a valid, non\-null value\.
 Otherwise an error will occur and the user will not be able to complete sign\-up\.
 If the `phone_number` attribute is selected as an alias, an alias will be created for the user's phone number when `autoVerifyPhone` is set\.
 If an alias with that phone number already exists, the alias will be moved to the new user and the previous user's phone number will be marked as unverified\.
-For more information, see [Aliases](user-pool-settings-attributes.md#user-pool-settings-aliases)\.
+For more information, see [Customizing sign\-in attributes](user-pool-settings-attributes.md#user-pool-settings-aliases)\.

 ## Sign\-up tutorials<a name="aws-lambda-triggers-pre-registration-tutorials"></a>